 Types of Chinese Peonies

+Chinese peonies have been cultivated for centuries and there are many hundreds of cultivars, as well as P. lactflora x hybrids.
 Of the many hundreds of named cultivars of Chinese peony, these are some of the most popular:

 - Paeonia lactiflora ‘Sarah Bernardt’ is a fragrant late-season bloomer with rose-pink double flowers.